Specific Training Opportunities

 Research Activities

-Interns may also elect to participate in research initiatives sponsored by the Community Engagement and Collaboration (CEC) Core of the CCTS (Dr. Rusch is a faculty member of the CEC) focused on community-engaged research that addresses health equity for immigrant and refugee communities, as well as other priority populations defined by the NIH.
 Interns will also be involved in ongoing research projects and grant activities that respond to the needs and concerns of community stakeholders and those impacted by immigration policy.
-Interns will be involved in the creating research briefs to disseminate research findings to the CIMH listserv and community-based organizations in Chicago.
-Research activities may also include contributing to policy statements, preparation of community trainings, and conference presentations with local and national collaborators.
+Interns will be involved in creating research briefs to disseminate research findings to the CIMH listserv and community-based organizations/partners.
+Research activities may also include contributing to policy statements, preparing community trainings, and presenting research at local and national events/conferences.
+Dr. Rusch is also a faculty member of the Community Engagement and Collaboration (CEC) Core of the CCTS and interns that select the CCTS rotation could be involved in community-engaged research focused on health equity for immigrant and refugee communities.

 Supervisor(s)